RamogninoF/LibICE-post/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `test` for local development.
+Here's how to set up `libICEpost` for local development.

 1. Download a copy of `libICEpost` locally.
 2. Install `libICEpost` using `pip`: